- Parents Home

 No matter where you ride, daytime riding is the safest.
 So try to avoid riding your bike once it starts getting dark.

 And always keep an eye out for cars and trucks.
 Even if you're just riding on the sidewalk, a car may pull out of its driveway into the path of your bike.
 When you cross a busy road, walk your bike across the street.

 If you're allowed to ride on the street, follow these road rules:

-Cross at intersections.
-When you pull out between parked cars, drivers can't see
+- Cross at intersections.
+When you pull out between parked cars, drivers can't see you coming.

-Walk your bike across busy intersections using the crosswalk and following traffic
+- Walk your bike across busy intersections using the crosswalk and following traffic signals.

 How Do I Signal My Turns?